U.S. judge narrows currency rigging lawsuit against seven banks

-U.S. District Judge Lorna Schofield in Manhattan dismissed antitrust claims in a class action brought by investors against the seven remaining banks arising out of some transactions executed outside the United States, and claims based on transactions conducted before Dec.
+U.S. District Judge Lorna Schofield in Manhattan dismissed antitrust claims against the seven remaining banks arising out of some transactions executed outside the United States, and claims based on transactions conducted before Dec.
 1, 2007.

 The complaint "plausibly pleads both that artificial prices existed on FX exchanges," causing investors to pay more, "and that this artificiality was caused by defendants' actions," Schofield wrote in a 56-page decision.